auth0/Xamarin.Auth0Client/GettingStarted.md

 ## Create a free account in Auth0

 1. Go to [Auth0](http://developers.auth0.com) and click Sign Up.
-2. Use Google, GitHub or Microsoft Account to login.
+2. Create a new Application from dashboard.
-3. Create a new Xamarin Application
+3. Go to the Application Settings section and make sure that __App Callbacks URLs__ has the following value: `https://{YOUR_AUTH0_DOMAIN}/mobile`

 There are three options to do the integration: